We've compiled a list of extensions that will make using Visual Studio Code more fun

 docker

-docker is an extension that provides the functionality needed to use docker with VSCode.
+Dockeris an extension that provides the necessary functionality to use Docker in VS Code.

 This is an all-in-one package that includes all the functions necessary for using Docker, including linting, automatic creation of docker-compose.yml, IntelliSense (code hints), launching Docker commands from the command palette (although it does not seem to cover everything), syntax highlighting, and more